GregTech6/gregtech6/README.md

 # Support

-You can use the Issue Tracker, or you can just use the Forums.
-Since you should need a Forum Account to log into this anyways, I would recommend you to go for the Forums if you have an Issue.
+You can use the Issue Tracker, or you can just use the [Forums](https://forum.mechaenetia.com/).
+Both ways will notify Greg at the very same time.

 # Dev Environment Setup